 24. VHF Working

 Whenever you’re sailing out on the water, you’ll need to make sure your VHF is working properly and in good condition.
-Being able to communicate with other boats is essential for ensuring the safety of your crew, boat, and neighboring sailors.
+Being able to communicate with other vessels is essential for ensuring the safety of your crew, boat, and neighboring sailors.

 Having a few housekeeping items will help increase the probability of having a safe voyage when out on the water sailing.
 These pre-sail checklist items are essential and should be inspected every time you set off on your sailboat.

 25. Water Tanks Full

 A full water tank means you’ll have enough fresh water for you and the rest of your crew.
 In case you run out, you’ll want to also make sure to bring on board some extra bottled water for emergencies.

 Having enough propane on board your sailboat is an important item on your checklist since you’ll need it for cooking and heating on your sailboat.
 Propane tanks should be stored outside in a locker that has a drain.

 The taps and faucets in your sailboat should be working properly so that you have fresh water coming out of them.
 If you have tanks full of fresh water but no access to them, that’s a big problem and should be avoided.

 No one wants to see what you’ve been up to in the bathroom, so making sure your heads are flushing or pumping properly is an essential pre-sail checklist item.

 You never know what’s waiting for you on your next sailing adventure, which means you should have plenty of food and water stored away.
 Having a mix of food that needs to be cooked or not is a good idea as well as having a good amount that isn’t perishable.